 Stations and Data

-If you would like to know more about the GNSS satellites and data, the following interactive tools provide you a great opportunity.
+If you would like to know more about GNSS satellites and weather observation, the presented interactive tools in four languages (in German, English, French, and Italian) provide you a great opportunity.

 Interested in more details?
-Here is brief introduction that should help you to understand what these tools are for.
+Here is a brief introduction that should help you to understand what these tools are for.

 To show time series of atmospheric parameters: PWV, pressure, and temperature, click on panel D. By clicking panel E, you can also select a station and show all data with the corresponding satellite.
 This include the elevation, azimuth angles, the slant path delay, and the zenith delay.